 2. 80% of consumers only want free advice

 There are about 15,000 registered financial advisers in Singapore.
 Do they work for free?
-No. Over the past few decades, the financial industry has learn the art of charging clients huge amount of money without even the client knowing it.
-These are called commissions.
-It is easier to sell a product that generates $10,000 in commissions than get the client to pay a fee of $500.
+No, of course not.
+Many advisers and agents earn commissions.
+It is easier to sell a product that gives $10,000 in commissions than get the client to pay a fee of $500.
 Due to the ease of selling products with embedded commissions as compared to charging an upfront fee that is transparent and known, most registered financial advisers are product salespersons.

 It is this reason why most consumers have never met a professional financial planner before.
 By the way, free advice could cost you your entire HDB flat!